 The Audit Committee shall consist of no fewer than three members.
 The members of the Audit Committee shall satisfy the independence and experience requirements of the NASDAQ Stock Market ("NASDAQ") and the Securities Exchange Act of 1934 as amended (the "Exchange Act") and the rules and regulations of the Commission, in each case with respect to audit committees.
-All members of the Audit Committee shall be able to read and understand fundamental financial statements.
+All members of the Audit Committee shall be able to read and understand fundamental financial statements, including the Company’s balance sheet, income statement and cash flow statement.
 In addition, members of the Audit Committee may not have participated in the preparation of the financial statements of the Company or any current subsidiary of the Company at any time during the past three years.
-At least one member of the Audit Committee shall be an "audit committee financial expert," as defined by the Commission.
-The name of such audit committee financial expert shall be disclosed in the Company's filings with the Commission as required.
+At least one member of the Audit Committee shall be an "audit committee financial expert," as defined by the Commission, and at least one member (who may also serve as the “audit committee financial expert”) shall have past employment experience in finance or accounting, requisite professional certification in accounting or other comparable experience or background that leads to financial sophistication.
+The name of such audit committee financial expert shall be disclosed in the Company’s filings with the Commission as required.

 The members of the Audit Committee shall be appointed by the Board on the recommendation of the Nominating and Governance Committee of the Board.
+One member of the Audit Committee shall be appointed as its Chairman by the Board.
+The Chairman of the Audit Committee shall preside at each meeting.
 Audit Committee members may be replaced by the Board.

 The Audit Committee shall meet as often as it determines necessary, but not less frequently than quarterly.
 The Audit Committee shall meet periodically with management, the internal auditors, the Chief Compliance Officer and representatives of the independent auditor in separate executive sessions, and shall meet no less frequently than twice per year in executive sessions composed solely of members of the Audit Committee.
 The Audit Committee may request any officer or employee of the Company of any of its subsidiaries or the Company’s outside counsel or independent auditor, to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.